Raul Rosas Jr.

-Raúl Gilberto Rosas Rios Jr. (born October 8, 2004) is a Mexican-American mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+Raúl Gilberto Rosas Rios Jr. (born October 8, 2004) is an American and Mexican mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 Rosas Jr. was featured on Dana White's Contender Series, winning by decision and earning himself a UFC contract thus becoming the youngest person to be signed to the UFC in their history at 17 years, 11 months, 12 days old.
+Rojas Jr is also the youngest fighter to ever enter the UFC rankings at 21 years old.

 Early life

 Rosas Jr.'s parents initially immigrated to the United States from Iztapalapa, a district of Mexico City, Mexico.
 They settled in the city of Clovis, New Mexico, where Raul was born.

 At 13 years old, the family moved to Santa Rosa, California.
-He began wrestling in high school and participated in Pankration, an amateur sport similar to mixed martial arts.
+He began wrestling in high school and participated in pankration, an amateur sport similar to MMA.
 After a few years in Santa Rosa, Rosas Jr.'s parents made the decision to take their sons' wrestling career a step further.
 As an amateur, and at just 14 years old, he participated in the IMMAF world championships in Rome, where he was able to win gold.